-The applicant must fill out the ASCA Apprentice Agility Judge Application, include the required documentation, pass the judge's test, and design their courses in CRCD format, then send (mail, email, fax) email it to the ASCA Business Office.
+The applicant must fill out the ASCA Apprentice Agility Judge Application, include the required documentation, pass the judge's test, and design their courses in CRCD format, then email it to the ASCA Business Office.

-- 1. Once the application, required documentation, and judge's test has been determined to be complete and accurate, the application submitted to by the Business Office, that application package will be forwarded to the Agility Committee for review and consideration. - 2.
-At the time of this submission, When the Agility Committee has determined that the application package is complete and requisite paperwork is verified, they will notify the Business Office will include the proposed issue of the Aussie Times in which the name of the Applicant will appear.
-At that time, the Business Office will provide the Judge Applicant's name to the Webmaster by the 25th of the current month for publication on the first of the next month on the ASCA Website and in the AussEnews. - Comments from ASCA members regarding the Applicant must be submitted to the ASCA Executive Secretary within 45 days of the publication date to be considered. - 4.
+- 1. Once the application, required documentation, and judge's test has been determined to be complete by the Business Office, that application package will be forwarded to the Agility Committee for review and consideration. - 2.
+When the Agility Committee has determined that the application package is complete and requisite paperwork is verified, they will notify the Business Office.
+At that time, the Business Office will provide the Judge Applicant's name to the Webmaster by the 25th of the current month for publication on the first of the next month on the ASCA Website and in the AussEnews. - 3.
+Comments from ASCA members regarding the Applicant must be submitted to the ASCA Executive Secretary within 45 days of the publication date to be considered. - 4.
 Any letters or written comments received within 45 days by the Executive Secretary will be forwarded to the Agility Committee within 3 business days of receipt. - 5.
 Any letters or comments received during this 45-day period will be considered by the Agility Committee when evaluating the application into the Apprentice Program. - 6.
 Voting by the Committee will not take place until after the 45-day period and all letters have been received and reviewed by the Agility Committee.